ffomezolam/GA-DSI-Capstone/README.md

 ## Project Goal (Problem Statement)

+Develop a text generation model that will imitate Shakespeare, and develop a classification metric to determine the extent that any text is Shakespearian, and use that metric to evaluate the model.

+### Old project goal (deprecated)
 Develop an AI model that can learn and imitate a writing style.
 Possible reach or limiting goals: